martinproks/cosmeticthread3d/README.md

 ## Supported threads

-This tool should support at least standard metric threads with coarse pitch.
-It means threads M1 to M280 at least.
-I hope it will be not big problem to support more thread types and pitch in a future.
-But at this moment, there is just Metric coarse thread (1st selection) supported.
+This tool supports some types of threads.
+Metric Coarse, Metric Fine, UNC, UNF, BSW, G - pipe threads, ...
+Generally it could support any paralel thread type.

+Tapered threads are not supported at this moment.

 ## Visual representation